electron/website/blog/electron-31-0.md

 ---

 The Electron team is excited to announce the release of Electron 31.0.0!
-You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://releases.electronjs.org/releases/stable).
+You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://releases.electronjs.org/release?channel=stable).
 Continue reading for details about this release.

 If you have any feedback, please share it with us on [Twitter](https://twitter.com/electronjs) or [Mastodon](https://social.lfx.dev/@electronjs), or join our community [Discord](https://discord.com/invite/electronjs)!
 Bugs and feature requests can be reported in Electron's [issue tracker](https://github.com/electron/electron/issues).

 ## Notable Changes

-### Highlights

 - Extended `WebContentsView` to accept pre-existing `webContents` object. [#42319](https://github.com/electron/electron/pull/42319)
 - Added support for `NODE_EXTRA_CA_CERTS`. [#41689](https://github.com/electron/electron/pull/41689)